Social Impact

 October 4, 2024

 The MacArthur Foundation announced the Class of 2024 MacArthur Fellows on Tuesday, October 1.
-MacArthur Fellowships, often called ‘genius grants,’ provide each recipient with an $800,000 stipend, a "no-strings-attached award to extraordinarily talented and creative individuals as an investment in their potential," according to the MacArthur Foundation website.
+MacArthur Fellowships, often called ‘genius grants,’ provide each recipient with an $800,000 stipend, a "no-strings-attached award to extraordinarily talented and creative individuals as an investment in their potential," according to the MacArthur Foundation website(link is external).

 Of the five University of California alums selected this year, two are...